Difficult Bible Quiz about the Bible Persons.

 b.
 Ester.

-The queen who used her influence to protect her people from genocide was Esther.
+She was the queen who used her influence to protect her people from genocide.

 -